Southeast Asia Field School

-This offshore unit of study will take place in Malaysia and Indonesia in July 2013 and aims to equip students with the knowledge about legal systems, political environments and cultural practices they need to operate in the region.
-In 2013, the course will be held from 1-6 July (in Malaysia) and 6-12 July (in Indonesia).
+This offshore unit of study will take place in Indonesia and Malaysia in July aiming to equip students with the knowledge about legal systems, political environments and cultural practices they need to operate in the region.

 The Indonesian component of the course will be taught at Universitas Gadjah Mada in Yogyakarta, which has one of Indonesia's finest law faculties.
 Students will learn the fundamentals of the Indonesian legal system.
 This component will be geared towards not only those who want to practice commercial law in Indonesia, but also those who are interested in other areas, including law reform, human rights, Islamic law, constitutional law, environmental law and criminal law.